-Justin stepped up to the position of captain going into senior year.
-Justin joined the team as a freshman interested in CAD, and last year he helped develop the robot CAD video and stress analysis tests.
+Will stepped up to the position of captain going into his junior year.
+Will joined the team as a freshman interested in CAD, and last year he helped develop the robot CAD video and stress analysis tests.
 Now, he has branched out to building and wiring.
-As co-captain, Justin hopes to teach his team members many of the lessons he has learned in FIRST.
+As co-captain, Will hopes to teach his team members many of the lessons he has learned in FIRST.

 On the Livingston Lancers robotics team, all team members can participate in building and programming the robot, along with participating in competitions.
 We are known globally for our documentation skills which helped us win the Think Award at the FTC World Championship three times in a row (in 2015, 2016, and 2017).

 We are an FTC team, proudly hailing from Livingston, New Jersey.
 We have competed in FIRST Tech Challenge (FTC) since the '07-'08 season.
 Gracious professionalism and teamwork are core values of FTC and our team.
 We also value individual growth; rather than just building a robot, we also build people.